New 36th Division: Battle of Yarkand

-Ma Zhancang defeated the Uighur and Afghan volunteers sent by king Mohammed Zahir Shah, and exterminated them all.
+Ma Zhancang defeated the Uighur and Afghan volunteers sent by King Mohammed Zahir Shah, and exterminated them all.
 The emir Abdullah Bughra was killed and beheaded, his head put on display at Idgah mosque.

 Charkhlik Revolt

-The new 36th division under General Ma Hushan crushed a revolt by the Uighurs in the Charkhlik oasis.
+The New 36th Division, under General Ma Hushan, crushed a revolt by the Uighurs at the Charkhlik oasis.

 Administration of Tunganistan

-The new 36th division under General Ma Hushan administered the oases of southern Xinjiang, and their administration was dubbed Tunganistan by Western travelers.
-Ma Hushan and the new 36th division declared their loyalty to the Kuomintang government in Nanjing and sent emissaries to Nanjing requesting aid to fight against Sheng Shicai's provincial forces and the Soviet Union.
+The division, under General Ma Hushan, administered the oases of southern Xinjiang, and their administration was dubbed Tunganistan by Western travelers.
+Ma Hushan and the New 36th Division declared their loyalty to the Kuomintang government in Nanjing and sent emissaries to Nanjing requesting aid to fight against Sheng Shicai's provincial forces and the Soviet Union.

-The administration which was set up was colonial in nature, the Chinese Muslims started putting up street signs and names in Chinese, which used to be in only Uighur language.
+The administration was colonial in nature; the Chinese Muslims started putting up street signs and names in Chinese, which used to be written only in the Uighur language.
 They also sought to live a Chinese lifestyle, importing Chinese cooks and baths.
 Islam barely played a role except as a "vague spiritual focus" for unified opposition against Sheng Shicai and the Soviet Union.

-The Uyghurs in the Charklik oases revolted against the new 36th division in 1935, and the Chinese Muslims crushed the Uyghur insurgents, executed 100 people, and took the family of the Uyghur chief as hostages.
+The Uyghurs of the Charklik oases revolted against the New 36th Division in 1935, but the Chinese Muslims crushed the insurgents, executed 100 people, and took the family of the Uyghur chief as hostages.

-Camels were requisitioned by the new 36th Division in Cherchen.
+Camels were requisitioned by the division in Cherchen.

-Aftermath
+Islamic rebellion of 1937

-In May 1937, New 36th Division acting Division Commander Ma Hushan launched a military operation against Sheng Shicai, Siege Kashgar, capture Bachu, and vanguard approaches Aksu.
-Sheng Shicai request Soviet help.
-September 1937, three Soviet regiment entry from Artush, defeat Ma Hushan at Bachu, direct to Kashgar and Yarkand, The new 36th division retreats to Hotan, Ma Hushan in early September when the Soviet army occupied Pishan, Abandoned troops and fled to India.
-The New 36th Division has disintegrated from now on.
+In May 1937, the New 36th Division's acting commander, Ma Hushan, launched a military operation against Sheng Shicai, which involved laying siege to Kashgar, capturing Bachu, and taking the vanguard approaches to Aksu.
+Sheng Shicai requested assistance from the Soviets, and in September 1937 three Soviet regiments entered the country from Artush.
+They defeated Ma Hushan at Bachu, and moved to Kashgar and Yarkand.
+The 36th Division retreated to Hotan, and when the Soviet Red Army occupied Pishan in early September, Ma Hushan abandoned his troops and fled to India.
+Afterwards, the division disintegrated and ceased to exist.